Scroll down for upcoming events! Scroll down to add your name to mailing list for monthly posts!

-In this two-time international award-winning memoir (BIBA and Firebird), the question "How does one survive when she is not the person everyone expects?" is woven into a story about family, love, and faith.
+In this two-time international award-winning (BIBA and Firebird) memoir, the question "How does one survive when she is not the person everyone expects?" is woven into a story about secrets, love, and finding yourself.

 What readers have said about Calico Lane:

 * Judy gives easy, accessible insight of her Russian Orthodox upbringing without disdain or liberal sneers.
 Powerful!

 * Judy’s memoir transported me to Calico Lane and made me not want to leave.
 The Lane is as much a character in her book as the human ones she so deftly renders.
 This coming-of-age tale will rivet readers, not only because the author combines heartbreak with humor, but because she tells her story with love.